davekilian/davekilian.github.com/_posts/2013-02-19-transformation-pipeline.markdown

 $C$-space.

-If you have $M_{AB}$, which transforms from $A$-space to $B$-space, you can obtain $M_{BA}$, which goes in the opposite direction, by inverting $M_{AB}$.
+If you have $M_{AB}$, which transforms from $A$-space to $B$-space, you can obtain $M_{BA}$, which goes from $B$-space to $A$-space, by inverting $M_{AB}$.
-If you had daisy-chained multiple transformations, you can obtain the inverse by reversing the order of the steps and inverting each.
+If you had daisy-chained multiple transformations, you can obtain the inverse by reversing the order of the steps and inverting each step.
 For example:

-* If $M_{AB} = M_{BC} \times M_{AB}$
+* If $M_{AC} = M_{BC} \times M_{AB}$
 * Then $M_{CA} = M_{BA} \times M_{CB} = (M_{AB})^{-1} \times (M_{BC})^{-1}$

-## Vector Spaces in Computer Graphics

-Objects in a 3D scene are composed of triangles, which in turn are composed of three vertices.
-The position of each vertex is a three-dimensional vector.

-In order to render these objects on your screen, graphics programmers usually transform these objects' vertex positions through a standard sequence of vector spaces.
-We'll list these vector spaces below, and then figure out how to connect them together.

-### Object Space
+With this background out of the way, we can get a little more concrete.

+## Transforming Objects

 Scenes are composed of triangles.
-When you render your scene, you're sending a lump of different triangles to the graphics card.
-While the graphics card just sees a bunch of triangles, we humans prefer to subdivide these triangles into logical things.
+When you render your scene, you're sending a lump of different triangles to the graphics system.
+While the graphics system just sees a bunch of triangles in the end, we humans prefer to subdivide these triangles into logical things.
 'These triangles form a beach ball,' we might say, 'while these triangles form a swing set.'

 Each one of these logical things is called an object.
+Graphics developers, being human, like to talk about objects instead of triangles, but keep in mind an object is just a bunch of triangles.
+Each triangle in an object is composed of three vertices.
+Each vertex has a position, which is a vector in some vector space.

+When we say an object is in $A$-space, we really mean the position of each vertex in the object is defined in $A$-space.
+When we say we transform an object form $A$-space to $B$-space, we mean we transform the position of every vertex in the object from $A$-space to $B$-space.

+A natural next question is: how do we transform objects?

+## The Transformation Pipeline

+We mentioned earlier that there are a few different things we use transformations for.
+There is a standard pipeline for doing all of these steps in a way that won't make you want to pull your hair out (lucky, huh?).
+We'll call this system the transformation pipeline.
+This pipeline is wholly separate from the rendering pipeline, which we'll get to near the end of this article.

+Here's a rough outline of the transformation pipeline:

+1. Start with a bunch of objects (a chair, a table, etc)
+2. Transform each object so that it appears in the right part of the scene
+3. Transform all objects in the scene as they would be seen from the point of view of the camera
+4. Transform the view, so that things closer to the camera seem bigger than things farther from the camera
+5. Now that vertices have been moved so they reside somewhere on the screen, render the scene by connecting vertices together and filling in triangles.

+Each of the transformation steps has a common name, as do the vector spaces they transform between.
+All that's left to do now is list them!

+## Vector Spaces in the Transformation Pipeline

+There are five standard vector spaces in the pipeline.
+In theory, you can define these spaces however you like.
+Where possible, we'll give the concrete definitions that OpenGL uses.

+### Object Space

-Object space, then, is just a convenient coordinate system for defining the positions of vertices in an object.
+We mentioned that the positions of all the vertices in an object reside in some vector space.
+Object space, then, is just a convenient coordinate system for defining those positions.
 Notice we said _an_ object: each object in your scene will likely have its own object space.

-Consider that hypothetical beach ball again.
+Consider that hypothetical beach ball from before.
 We might define the object space for that beach ball like this:

 * The origin of the beach ball's object space coincides with the center of the ball